rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 Note that, since the level-order trace of a document tree can be described as a sequence of child orders, certain improvements are possible.
-However, since the point of this discussion is not on efficiency, this pseudocode is kept **identical to that of the pre-order traversal**.
+However, since the point of this discussion is not on efficiency, this pseudocode is kept as-is - i.e. **identical to that of the pre-order traversal**.

 Note that the first index of an array in a real-world implementation has in general a value of 0/zero - i.e. zero-based arrays.
 However, in this